-The Florida Coalition of Christian Private School Accreditation, Inc. (FCCPSA) was founded and continues to be led by men and women who believe that parents are responsible to direct the education of their children in all areas of life, including academics.
-Our mission is to encourage and help in the development of the Christian Private Schools and Religious Exempt Child Care Facilities throughout the State of Florida, that partner with those parents on a daily basis.
+The Florida Coalition of Christian Private Schools Accreditation, Inc. (FCCPSA) was founded and continues to be led by men and women who believe that parents are responsible to direct the education of their children in all areas of life, including academics.
+Our mission is to encourage and help in the development of the Christian Private Schools and Religious Exempt Child Care Facilities throughout the State of Florida that partner with those parents on a daily basis.

-Obtaining the status of being a fully Accredited School displays to the world that a school has demonstrated excellence in academics.
+Obtaining the status of being a fully Accredited School or Child Care Facility displays to the world that a school has demonstrated excellence in academics.
 The accreditation process is designed to improve the educational and spiritual quality in private schools regardless of size.

 If your school sees the need for accreditation as an organizational witness of credibility, the FCCPSA is a great place to start.
 The FCCPSA offers accreditation based on the concept of voluntary peer recognition.
 In other words, institutions sharing common purposes and distinctions are better able to assist one another in achieving the standards for academic excellence and responsiveness to their respective hometowns, and the nation.